-Advice on growing and caring for home-grown tomatoes
+Advice on growing tomatoes from seed

 Tomatoes are a great place to start if you’re looking to dip your toe into growing your own produce.
 They're easy to grow - perfect if this is your first time growing fruit and vegetables, and you'll only need a couple of plants to provide you and your family with enough to enjoy.
 These popular fruits are incredibly versatile - tasting great in salads, sauces and soups, and even liquidised into a delicious juice - and are packed with essential vitamins and antioxidants.

 There are plenty of different types available, from firm favourites like tiny cherry tomatoes to more unusual ones such as our Black Prince variety with its black/brown coloured flesh.
-So if you're keen to add some colour to your vegetable patch and impress with your home-grown efforts, read on for step-by-step instructions on how to grow your own tomato plants.
+So if you're keen to add some colour to your vegetable patch and impress with your home-grown efforts, read on for step-by-step instructions on how to grow your own tomatoes.

 Tools & materials required